wrana-lab/SPARSeq_Figures/Figure2/README.md

-Script for figure 2 of SPARseq paper.
+This folder contains the R script and intermediate files needed to replicate Figure 2 from the Covid-19 SPAR-seq paper.

-Lower panel (heatmap) was generated in Prism with the excel files included here.
+The lower panel (heatmap) was generated in Prism with the excel files included here.